 Depending on how the names are listed on the original title, either one or both owners would need to sign off on the original paper title.
 The owner staying on the title would need to visit the Tax Collector’s Office.
 Click here for more information on titles.
 If you need more information call our office at 863-534-4700.

-Parties joined by “or” are each considered to own 100% of a motor vehicle, mobile home or vessel.
-Since the removal of one party does not result in any additional ownership bestowed on the remaining party, there is no taxable transfer between the parties.
-On the other hand, when the ownership of a vehicle is joined by “and”, each person is considered a partial owner of the vehicle.
-Note: On an “or” title, one person can sell or add a lien; whereas, with an “and” title, both (or all) owners need to sign to sell or add a lien to the vehicle.
+Individuals joined by “or” are each considered to own 100% of a motor vehicle, mobile home or vessel.
+Here, one person can sell or add a lien.
+On the other hand, individuals joined by “and” are considered a partial owner of the vehicle.
+Here, both (or all) owners need to sign to sell or add a lien to the vehicle.